bproca/WaterPlantRaspberryAWSIoT/README.md

 Before clicking the link for the tutorial below, you can read the following actions that we are going to take while doing the tutorial.

 1. Go to `Downloads` and see all the certificates downloaded.

-1.1.
-You should also see the root named `AmazonRootCA1.pem`.
+   - You should also see the root named `AmazonRootCA1.pem`.

-1.2.
-Create a folder called `certs` in the `soil-moisture-project` folder that you created earlier.
+   - Create a folder called `certs` in the `soil-moisture-project` folder that you created earlier.

-1.3.
-Go to the `downloads` folder and copy all the files inside the `certs` folder.
+   - Go to the `downloads` folder and copy all the files inside the `certs` folder.

 2. Go to the `certs` folder and rename the files as described below.
 We do this to have common naming in the scripts that we are going to write to be easier to sync among ourselves.
-2.1.
-Rename the file with the "x-certificate.pem.crt" extension to "raspberry-certificate.pem.crt".
+   - Rename the file with the "x-certificate.pem.crt" extension to "raspberry-certificate.pem.crt".
-2.2.
-Rename the file with the ".pem.key" extension to "raspberry-private.pem.key" 2.3.
-Make sure the root CA pem file is named "AmazonRootCA1.pem"
+   - Rename the file with the ".pem.key" extension to "raspberry-private.pem.key"
+   - Make sure the root CA pem file is named "AmazonRootCA1.pem"

-##### c.
+#### c.
 Create a rule to send the data to Elasticsearch

 From the left hand side menu of the IoT Core page in the AWS console, go to the `Act` section and start creating a rule.
 Gave it a name of your choice.

-- On the `Rule query statement`, select all the fields from a topic named 'soil-moisture' (remember this topic name we are going to use later in the code).
+1. On the `Rule query statement`, select all the fields from a topic named 'soil-moisture' (remember this topic name we are going to use later in the code).
 For the statement, have a look at the example in the line above.
-- Add and configure an action to store message in an Elasticsearch domain (`Add action` button under the `Set one or more actions` section)
+2. Add and configure an action to store message in an Elasticsearch domain (`Add action` button under the `Set one or more actions` section)
    - Click create a resource.
 This will open up the Elasticsearch create domain page.
 Gave it a name of your choice.
      - Leave the defaults until you get to the `Network Configuration` page.
        - Select the `Public access` configuration.
        - On the `Set the domain access policy to` dropdown select `Open access to the domain`, then click `ok`, `next` and `confirm`
-        - Go back to the create rule tab.
+     - Click in the browser the tab were you were creating the rule.
 Select the Elasticsearch domain (you will need to click on the refresh icon first).
        - Add the following values for the Elasticsearch configuration:
          - id = ${newuuid()}
          - index = moisture
          - type = data
      - From the roles list select the `sit_workshop_role` role and click `Configure`

 #### d.
 Wire up the sensor to the breadboard
 Depending on the case, you may need to use female-female wires or male-female wires.